guardian/hackday-ever-elusive-kudo/README.md

 ### Integration tests

+The integration tests use test versions of the application's components, and are automatically run with the other tests.

 There is an additional integration test for end-to-end testing the AWS Bedrock documentation evaluation, [BuildDocsEvaluator](src/test/scala/com/adamnfish/eek/integration/BuildDocsEvaluator.scala).
 This requires a valid AWS profile and actually hits the Bedrock API.
-This is useful for iterating on the LLM prompt, to get the best possible results out of the evaluation.
+It is useful for iterating on the LLM prompt, to get the best possible results out of the evaluation.
+To run this test remove `.ignore` from the test description string.

 ### Performance